schn4ck/schnack/README.md

 ### Push notifications for new comments

 Schnack.js provides two mechanisms to remind you of new comments.
-The old-school way is an RSS feed that you could hook into services like [IFTTT](https://ifttt.com).
+The old-school way is an [RSS feed](https://github.com/gka/schnack/blob/master/src/server.js#L123-L141) that you can use in services like [IFTTT](https://ifttt.com).
 Alternatively you can hook into a push notification service like [Pushover](https://pushover.net) to get notifications right to your phone.

 ### Who is behind Schnack?